uwescience/myria-web/README.md

   And then point your browser at `localhost:8080` to view the application.

+# Changing the Myria Hostname

+To change the Myria instance from the default (vega), modify appengine/myria_web_pain.py, changing the hostname and port variables.
+Changes will reflect automatically in the GAE application at localhost:8080.

 # Updating the code

 To update the submodule to the latest from master, run this code: